Weather in rainy Pune to improve on polling day: IMD official

 The IMD official said there is a chance of thunder, lightning, gusty winds and short spell of rain late Monday afternoon and evening.
 Sunday's forecast for the region has been updated as moderate rain, between 15.6mm to 64.4mm, amid overcast conditions, he said.

-Polling will held across the state between 7am to 6pm on Monday.
+Voting percentage in Pune city in the April-May Lok Sabha polls was 49 per cent, much below that of other parts of Maharashtra, including metropolis Mumbai.
+Polling will be held across the state between 7am to 6pm on Monday.
 Results will be declared on October 24..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)